jessonfoo/p003/week_8_and_9/3_JavaScript/jquery/readme.md

 ## Releases
 ### Release 0: Link your code
-The challenge gist contains two files, `jquery_example.html` and `jquery_example.js`.
+This challenge directory contains two files, `jquery_example.html` and `jquery_example.js`.
 Open both of these in Sublime for editing, and then open the  `jquery_example.html`  file in a Chrome Browser for viewing.
 You should see a very simple web page.
 If you open the Chrome DevTools Console tab (right click on the page and choose Inspect Element) you should see an error that looks like:

 ```
 Uncaught ReferenceError: $ is not defined